Illustration of three smiling trees with faces, surrounded by small plants.

 3. Paper Soup

-The fibers take a warm, pulpy bath where ink lifts away and the paper relaxes back into something soft and new.
+The fibers take a nice, pulpy bath where ink and their old life lifts away and the paper relaxes back into something soft and new.

 4. Pressed Fresh

-Clean pulp is pressed and dried into fresh sheets — flecked, warm-toned, and full of quiet personality.
+Clean pulp is pressed and dried into fresh sheets that are environmentally friendly and full of personality

 5. Printed to order, just for you!

-Those sheets land in my little studio, where they’re printed one by one wtih eco-friendly ink as 60–100 lb recycled cardstock.
+Those sheets land in my little studio, where they’re printed with eco-friendly ink as greeting cards, packaging and even some stickers!

 6. On it’s way!